 e.
-Figure Five: At 15 degrees higher than standard atmospheric temperature, a 25 second outbound leg will put you on a $\frac{1}{2}$ standard rate turning circle when the system is on the wing-tip and will keep you 25 seconds from the system.
-While you will not be able to fly an accurate 4 minute turn circle around the system for any great length of time, the chart does demonstrate how a nominal 25 second circle closes in with altitude loss.
+Figure Pive: At 15 degrees higher than standard atmospheric temperature, a 25 second outbound leg will put you on a s standard rate turning circle when the system is on the wing-tip and will keep you 25 minute turn circle around the system for any great length of time, the chart does demonstrate how a nominal 25 second circle closes in with altitude loss.
 Angles of bank, elapsed time and altitude, and distance are shown from 15,000 feet to Sea level.